JohannesDeml/wordpress-theme-open-nineteen/readme.md

 ### Design Decisions

 * Use only one font: [Inter](https://rsms.me/inter/)
-* Support for varaible fonts keeps the font downloads small
+* Support for [variable fonts](https://en.wikipedia.org/wiki/Variable_fonts) keeps the font downloads small
 * Remove elements like previous and next entry
 * Remove author information
 * Get rid of oversized headings
 * Add of some additional css classes for easy styling
 * Match Preview image size for archive lists to text width to use less space for each entry

 ## Build Project